terraform-google-modules/terraform-google-module-template/README.md

 - Create a Service Account key in `/credentials.json` (relative to the new repository location)
 - `cp test/fixtures/shared/terraform.tfvars.sample test/fixtures/shared/terraform.tfvars` and edit `test/fixtures/shared/terraform.tfvars`
 - Run `make test_integration_docker`.

+## Automated Testing

+When making changes to this template, the tests on the example module should be run to sanity-check changes, with the goal of ensuring that this template is functional at all times.
+These steps have been automated, and can be run as follows:

+1. Download a service account key for the project in which you want to run the generated module's tests as `/credentials.test.json`
+2. Run `make test`

+If the automated test fails, it will clean up resources that the module created, and leave `../terraform-google-module-test` in place for review.
+Otherwise, all resources will be cleaned up, and the generated module will be deleted.